 Are UK Property Prices Set to Decline?

-However, there are signs of demand recovery, with increased new sales.
-While the rate of house price growth has slowed, a significant decline has yet to be observed.
-Whether prices will fall in 2023 depends on factors like inflation trends and the impact of mortgage rates on buyer demand.
+There are often signs of demand recovery when rates stabilise or fall, with increased sales activity.
+Whether prices rise or fall depends on factors like inflation trends and the impact of mortgage rates on buyer demand.